cefjoeii/mern-crud/README.md

 npm run build
 ```

 It will create a folder named *public* on the root directory.
 This is where the production-ready front-end of the web application will reside.

-## Features You Can Manually Add

-* Front-end validation.
-Pure back-end validation is expensive.
-* Real-time broadcast using socket.io
+It can now be directly viewed through the *main server* without running the React development server.

 ## To Do

 - [x] Create
 - [x] Read
 - [x] Update
-- [ ] Delete
+- [x] Delete

+## Future Plans

+* Search
+* Front-end validation; Pure back-end validation is expensive
+* Real-time broadcast using socket.io
+* Routing / redirecting / whatever